 Buying whole bean coffee and fresh-grinding your own beans will always produce a fresher taste than pre-ground.
 However, a poor quality home grinder can ruin any of that benefit.
 A good quality coffee grinder is essential at most coffee drinker’s houses, and usually gets more use than the toaster.

 Unless you are making espresso or using a French press, grind your coffee for “drip” or “automatic” (medium grind).
 If you are grinding your own coffee, be sure not to use the powdered coffee that builds up around the side of your grinder.
 The powder will clog your coffee filter and produce a bitter taste.
 Blade grinders tend to produce a lot of powder.
-We recommend Bodum’s Antiqua Coffee Mill for longer life and less powder.
+We recommend the Baratza Encore Conical Burr Coffee Grinder for long life and less powder.

 The best way to store your coffee is in an airtight container in the freezer.
 With the Bean Forge’s convenient zip-lock bags, you can take out what you need and return the bag to the freezer.
 Our flavor-lock valves allow the gases produced by fresh-roasted coffee to escape, while keeping oxygen out.
 We recommend buying your coffee as whole bean and grinding it as you need it.
 Whole bean coffee will stay fresh in the freezer for 3-4 weeks.
 Ground coffee will go stale in 3-4 days.
 Did you know that coffee must be stale before it can be packaged in an airtight container without a degassing valve?
 Otherwise the container would explode.
 Now you know why canned coffee has little or no flavor.